 Those liable in a wrongful death claim will often do everything possible to avoid responsibility for damages.
-In multi-party suits, the defendants will often pass the buck back-and-forth to each other.
+In multi-party suits, the defendants will often pass the buck back and forth to each other.
 Expect the defense to blame the deceased to reduce their liability.
 The Florida Wrongful Death Act states that you can file a suit when you lose a loved one from negligence, but Florida is also a “pure comparative negligence” state, which may affect the amount of damages you can recover.

 In a pure comparative negligence state, after the court finds the defendant negligent, they may also assign a percentage of blame to each party.
-If the court finds that the deceased was partly to blame for his or her own death, awarded damages will be reduced by that percentage.
+If the court finds that the deceased was partly to blame for their own death, awarded damages will be reduced by that percentage.
 For example, if you are suing for $1,000,000, but the court says your loved one was 15% at fault, you will only receive $850,000.
 Here are some common strategies that the defense may use to avoid responsibility:

 - In accidents involving a motorized vehicle of any kind, including a boat, the defense might claim that the deceased was under the influence of drugs, alcohol, or medication.
 They may also claim that the driver was fatigued or distracted.